ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Administrator's Manual 1.md

 - ### About This Manual

-  This manual explains the concepts, components, and basic use of Altibase
+  This manual explains the concepts, components, and basic use of Altibase.

   #### Audience